The Barnes Foundation to Launch Three New Musical Performance Series Inspired by Dr. Barnes's Philosophy

-Philadelphia, PA, January 23, 2017—This year, the Barnes Foundation will launch three new musical performance series.
-Featuring chamber and orchestral repertoire, the Barnes Ensembleis a groundbreaking performance ensemble inspired by Albert Barnes’s unconventional approach to arranging art.
+Philadelphia — This year, the Barnes Foundation will launch three new musical performance series.
+Featuring chamber and orchestral repertoire, the Barnes Ensemble is a groundbreaking performance ensemble inspired by Albert Barnes’s unconventional approach to arranging art.
 The Solo Series features leading musicians from around the world, including renowned violinist Miriam Fried and acclaimed contemporary pianist Marilyn Nonken, performing as unaccompanied soloists.
-The Resounding Voices Choral Seriesis a free, bi-monthly choral concert that reflects Barnes’s love of choral repertoire by welcoming an array of performers in various genres.
+The Resounding Voices Choral Series is a bi-monthly choral concert that reflects Barnes’s love of choral repertoire by welcoming an array of performers in various genres.

 “Dr. Barnes’s deep love of music informs a great deal of the programming we’ll be doing going forward,” says Martha Lucy, deputy director for education & public programs and curator.
 “Barnes was very interested in the structural relationship between art and music, and we want to continue exploring that relationship, focusing especially on the amazing creative output of the 20th and 21st centuries.”

 Robert Whalen and Katherine Skovira, co-artistic directors of the three new series, are delving into the role that music has historically played at the Foundation, especially during Barnes’s lifetime.
 “Dr. Barnes had an extensive music collection—classical and spirituals especially—and used it as an essential part of his classes.
 These three series expand upon Dr. Barnes’s love of music and connect it to the rich tapestry of art featured in the Barnes Collection,” says Whalen.